 - Urogenital system (with some differences in females and males)

-Some of the more severe side effects, such as liver, kidney or lung damage, may not wear off.
+Some of the more severe side effects, such as liver, kidney or lung damage, may not wear off when Lunesta leaves the system.
 In this case, patients should seek medical help.

 Do not take Lunesta if you are allergic to any of its ingredients, and make sure to devote 7-8 hours to sleep after taking it.